nucypher/nucypher/docs/source/index.rst

 in fees and token rewards.
 Thanks to the use of proxy re-encryption, Ursulas and the storage layer never have access to Alice's plaintext data.

-3. Using her policy's public key, any entity (Enrico) can encrypt data on Alice's behalf.
+3. Using a configurable asymmetric encryption key, any entity (Enrico) can encrypt data on Alice's behalf.
 This entity could be an IoT device in her car, a collaborator assigned the task of writing data to her policy, or even a third-party creating data that belongs to her – for example, a lab analyzing medical tests.